 Step 1: Identify a Suitable Focus Child

 Choose a child who is experiencing social isolation and would benefit from peer support.
 Consider their readiness for the intervention: the child should be willing to participate and comfortable with their peers knowing about their difficulties.
 Obtain written parental consent before proceeding.
-A Year 4 teacher might identify a pupil with autism who eats lunch alone every day, plays by themselves at break, and is never invited to birthday parties despite being in the class for two years.
+A Year 4 teacher might identify a learner with autism who eats lunch alone every day, plays by themselves at break, and is never invited to birthday parties despite being in the class for two years.

 Step 2: Recruit a Facilitator